Court orders shorter sentence for ‘Tiger King’ Joe Exotic

 Joe Exotic, whose real name is Joseph Maldonado-Passage, was sentenced in January 2020 to 22 years in federal prison after being convicted of trying to hire two different men to kill animal rights activist Carole Baskin.
 A three-judge panel for the U.S. Court of Appeals for the 10th Circuit in Denver found that the trial court wrongly treated those two convictions separately in calculating his prison term under sentencing guidelines.

+The blond mullet-wearing zookeeper, known for his expletive-laden rants on YouTube and a failed 2018 Oklahoma gubernatorial campaign, was prominently featured in the popular Netflix documentary “Tiger King: Murder, Mayhem and Madness.”

 The panel agreed with Maldonado-Passage that the court should have treated them as one conviction at sentencing because they both involved the same goal of killing Baskin, who runs a rescue sanctuary for big cats in Florida.
-According to the ruling, the court should have sentenced Maldonado-Passage to somewhere between 171/2 years and just under 22 years in prison, rather than between just under 22 years and 27 years in prison.
+According to the ruling, the court should have calculated his advisory sentencing range to be between 171/2 years and just under 22 years in prison, rather than between just under 22 years and 27 years in prison.
 The court ordered the trial court to re-sentence Maldonado-Passage.

-The blond mullet-wearing zookeeper, known for his expletive-laden rants on YouTube and a failed 2018 Oklahoma gubernatorial campaign, was prominently featured in the popular Netflix true-crime series “Tiger King: Murder, Mayhem and Madness.”

-Note: This story has been corrected to say that the appeals court said the trial court should have calculated an advisory sentencing range of between 171/2 years and just under 22 years in prison, not that Maldonado-Passage should have been sentenced within that range.
+It’s possible that Maldonado-Passage could receive an even lower sentence than the range cited in the ruling because the court has to consider other factors too, his appeals attorney, Brandon Sample, said.